 Portia Williams is the Executive Director of International Affairs (OIA) and an Assistant Professor (Coterminous) in the Department of International and Transcultural Studies at Teachers College, Columbia University.
 Her current work explores internationalization practices within higher education and transnational cooperation.
 With more than 20 years of experience in education and development, Dr. Williams has directed, advised, or collaborated on policy and program initiatives in East and Southern Africa, Eastern Europe, East and Southern Asia, the Middle East, and the United States.
 Dr. Williams holds a doctorate in International Educational Development and Policy Studies and an Ed.M in International Family and Community Education from Teachers College Columbia University.
 She also holds an M.A. in Teaching English as a Second Language from the University of Illinois at Urbana Champaign.
 Dr. Williams is a former Spencer Research Fellow and David L. Boren Fellow.
 Her research investigates the politics of foreign aid and its impact on educational policy and teacher shortage.

 Blessing is the ProgramManager for OIA.
 Prior to joining OIA, she served as the Program Secretary for TC’s Education Leadership Program, where she tracked expenses for subprograms and supported a range of faculty and student activities.
-Blessing has a BS in Clinical Psychology and a BA in Japanese from Tufts University.
-She also has a Post Baccalaureate in Pre-medical Sciences from Columbia University and an MA in Clinical Psychology from Teachers College.
+Blessing has a bachelor's degree in clinical psychology and Japanese from Tufts University.
+She received a post baccalaureate in pre-medical sciences from Columbia University and a master's in clinical psychology from Teachers College.
 She is an avid reader and filmgoer.

 Doctoral Research Fellow